CasCodes/Kiyo/README.md

 ### Install
 1. Download the packed extension
 2. Navigate to the extensions setting in your chromium browser.
 (You should see an overview of all installed)
 3. Drag and drop the `KiyoExtension.crx` file into the browser.
+(You may need to enable developer mode)

-That's it!
+✅ That's it!
 Kiyo will be visible in the extensions menu in the top right.

 > Info: Chrome recently switched their extensions to v3, which can't yet be ported to firefox.
 I will try to do that as soon as possible.